| Timing Belt

 the gear set or chain drive spinning the cam, with overhead cam

+engines, it's the timing belt or chain doing the work.
 As the miles add up, the cam drive wears the same as any

 other engine component.
 Gears develop play (backlash), between